JiaGengChang/mailbro/README.md

 # MailBro: API to send emails

 Tired of being on the receiving end of spam mails?
-Use **antispam** to spam them back.
+Use **MailBro** to spam them back.

-antispam is a barebones FastAPI application that sends pre-configured or user-specified emails to a list of addresses.
+MailBro is a barebones FastAPI application that sends pre-configured or user-specified emails to a list of addresses.

 ## Use Cases